KTRosenberg/Hash_Table_C/ReadMe.md

 Work-in-progress hash-table with separate chaining

-to-add/implement: function to resize the hash table and transfer its current entries, function to free, others. -caution, code needs additional testing.
+to-add/implement: function to resize the hash table and transfer its current entries to a larger array, function to free, others. -caution, code needs additional testing.

 Compile (in gcc) with: